DeimosDemise/AbaddonDropper/README.md

 Abaddon Dropper
 How to use
 You can either used the precompiled version in the release section or compile it yourself via the source.
-If you want to make changed so the stub code after making the changes build it and drag the new stub into the stub folder in visual studios and change the build action to embedded resource after that rebuild and you are good to go.
+If you want to make changes to the stub code after compiling it drag the new stub into the stub folder in visual studios and change the build action to embedded resource after that rebuild and you are good to go.